MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/windows-7-support.md

 ## How to manage Microsoft 365 Apps on Windows 7 after January 2020

 Version 2002 is the last version of Microsoft 365 Apps that you can install on devices running Windows 7.
-Version 2002 is available in Monthly Channel and in Semi-Annual Channel (Targeted), and is expected to be available in Semi-Annual Channel in July 2020.
+Version 2002 is available in Current Channel and in Semi-Annual Enterprise Channel (Preview), and is expected to be available in Semi-Annual Enterprise Channel in July 2020.

 This means that if you want to continue to deploy and update Microsoft 365 Apps on devices that are running Windows 7, you need to use Version 2002.
 If you try to install a newer version of Microsoft 365 Apps, such as Version 2005, on a device running Windows 7, you'll receive an error message.

 > [!NOTE]
 > You can continue to use a version of Microsoft 365 Apps earlier than Version 2002 on devices running Windows 7 if that version is still available.
-For example, you can continue to use Version 1908 of Semi-Annual Channel until March 2021.
+For example, you can continue to use Version 1908 of Semi-Annual Enterprise Channel until March 2021.
 To see the version available in each update channel of Microsoft 365 Apps, refer to the table in [Update history for Microsoft 365 Apps](https://docs.microsoft.com/officeupdates/update-history-microsoft365-apps-by-date).

 To deploy or update Version 2002 on devices running Windows 7, you can keep using the same management tools that you're currently using, such as the Office Deployment Tool or Microsoft Endpoint Configuration Manager.
 Also, Microsoft 365 Apps can remain on the same update channel as before.